 - GL JS for interactive web maps

-- Free tier generous for development
+- Generous free tier for development

 Considerations: